wildonion/hoopoe/README.md

 ## ᝰ.ᐟ What am i?

-i'm hoopoe, the social event platform.
+i'm hoopoe, the social event platform to hoop.

 ## Execution flow & system design?